juninhocruzg3/juninhocruzg3/MyCV.md

 - Led the development of the frontend of a System for Certificate Emission for project secretaries.
 - Mentored 3 scholarship students within the project, who were hired in 2021 for intermediate positions by large research companies in Amazonas, confirming the success of the project's objectives.
 - **Skills:** _Angular, TypeScript, NodeJS, Docker, GCP, SCRUM._

+## :rocket: Akiry Media,  Manaus, Brazil

+**JUNE 2016 - NOVEMBER 2023** • _Co-founder • Senior Full-Stack Software Engineer (remote)_

+Startup that has developed its own technology for streaming and recommendation of multimedia content.

+- Contributed to the development and maintenance of the white-label multimedia streaming platform Akiry Play, utilizing libraries such as ExoPlayer (Android app) and Angular, VideoJS, Shaka Player (Web).
+- Became as development team leader in 2017, leading both frontend and backend.
+- Introduced Docker, modularized architecture with generic models and microservices, achieving increased code reusability and reducing errors arising from incompatibilities among developers' machines.
+- Serving also as an administrator for the startup since 2020.
+- **Skills:** _Angular, TypeScript, NodeJS, ExpressJS/Restify, Docker, Postgres, MongoDB, Python, GCP, AWS, NestJS, Android, KANBAN, GIT, VideoJS, ShakaPlayer._

 ## :rocket: Eneergia Group,  Manaus, Brazil
 **JUNE 2020 - DECEMBER 2021** • _Senior Full-Stack Software Engineer (remote)_